yagmurs/AzureStack-VM-PoC/README.md

     <img src="https://raw.githubusercontent.com/shenglol/arm-visualizer/master/src/visualizebutton.png"/>
 </a>

-This template creates a new Azure VM, and installs, configures all prerequisites that is required to install Azure Stack Development Kit to ease the process to evaluate all Azure Stack functionalities.
+This template creates a new Azure VM, and installs, configures all prerequisites that is required to install Azure Stack Development Kit to simplify evaluating all Azure Stack functionalities.

  --High level steps to follow--
   - Deploy the template